 - Breathe.
-Spiraling through thoughts of worry can make you forget to breathe normally.
+Spiraling through thoughts of worry can cause you forget to breathe.
 Don’t forget to take deep even breaths by focusing on breathing air in through the nostrils and out through your mouth.
 This will help center your thoughts and relax your mind.

 What would you add to the list?
 Let us know @RUStudentLife.